eugenyh/voxshare_gui/README.md

 voxshare_gui_XXX.exe
 ```

 In both cases logo.png file shoud be at the same location as voxshare_gui_XXX.py file.
+For executable file no need to install any packages (python on so one).
 1. Select your microphone and speaker.
 2. Press and hold the circular button to talk.
 3. Speak into your microphone and release when done.